nc-minh/commit-message-emoji/README.md

 # commit-message-emoji

-This is my commitment message emoticon structure, I have consulted on websites online and edited it to my liking, if you like you can give me a star.
+This is my commit message emoji structure, I have consulted on websites online and edited it to my liking, if you like you can give me a star.

 <div align="center">